taurinrobinson-wq/saoriverse-console/docs/reference/COMPOSITIONAL_GENERATION_GUIDE.md

 Your local system was generating responses that *felt* templated because:

-1. **Response generation was glyph-driven** — "Find the glyph, then fill the template"
+1. **Response generation was glyph-driven**, "Find the glyph, then fill the template"
-2. **Templates had slots** — `"I hear {entity}.
+2. **Templates had slots**, `"I hear {entity}.
 That's {emotion}.
 You can..."`
-3. **Same structure, different keywords** — Every anxiety response had the same arc
+3. **Same structure, different keywords**, Every anxiety response had the same arc
-4. **No message-to-response mapping** — Whether you talked about math, inherited patterns, or communication friction, you got the "Still Insight" template filled with different words
+4. **No message-to-response mapping**, Whether you talked about math, inherited patterns, or communication friction, you got the "Still Insight" template filled with different words

 ---